 GBHWC's Prevention and Training Branch grant for Garrett Lee Smith Memorial Act (GLSMA) Youth Suicide Prevention with no cost ended in 07/31/2016.
-To continue the implementation of Guam's Focus on Life - Territorial Plan for Suicide Prevention, Early Intervention, and PostVention, the Guam's Legislature appropriated funds for FY2017 to support the state's plan to prevent further suicides and attempts.
-Currently, GBHWC partnered with the Guam US Military, Department of Education, Department of Public Health and Social Services, Survivors of Suicide, University of Guam, Youth for Youth Live!
-Guam, Judicial Court System, Treatment providers, and other non-profits organizations.
+To continue the implementation of Guam's Focus on Life - Territorial Plan for Suicide Prevention, Early Intervention, and PostVention, the Guam's Legislature made a separate special appropriation of funds for FY2017 thru 2019 to support the state's plan to prevent further suicides and attempts.
+In FY2020, GBHWC included the same level of funding for suicide prevention in its local budget for the first time.
+GBHWC partners with the, Guam Department of Education, Department of Public Health and Social Services, Guam US Military, Guam National Guard, University of Guam, Guam Community College, Guam Police Department, Guam Fire Department, Guam Memorial Hospital, Guam, Judicial Court System, treatment providers, survivors of suicide and other non-profit organizations.

-Tobacco and Alcohol Prevention Control (Underage Drinking), and Synar
+Tobacco/Nicotine and Alcohol Prevention Control (Underage Drinking), and Synar